zohaibxrehman/Trio/README.md

 We created three games for our CSC207 project using Android Studio.
-The focus of the assignment was to make use of design principles, patterns and architecture.
+The focus of the assignment was to make good use of design principles, patterns and architecture.

 ```
 Frontend - XML